mikeraab/docker001/Participant-Guide.md

 Now, go back to the terminal window, stop the container and give it a more descriptive name, so that we could find it easier if there were many containers running.

-Stop the Running Container - Replace **your_container** below with an actual name that you want to call your running container.
+Stop the Running Container - Replace **your_container** below with an actual name of your running container:

 ```
 $ docker stop your_container
 ```

-Now, remove the container with the "rm" command
+Now, remove the container with the "rm" command:

 ```
 $ docker rm your_container
 ```

-Check to be sure that the container has been removed
+Check to be sure that the container has been removed:

 ```
 $ docker ps -a